StevenR152/steven-rutherford.com/blog/2020-04-15-platform-tooling.md

     - ruby2.0
     - ruby2.0-dev
 ```
-He copies this script onto the machine and runs it to install java onto the machine.

 #### Step 3 Deploy the application
 He know the machine is ready to run the application, but how to get the application from Github code onto the machine.